natinthegarden/harry-potter/README.md

 This was a fun student project to get familiar with data cleaning and analysis tools with Python.

 - Install the **requirements.txt** to get specific *package install requirements* to pip install pandas, numpy and specific Python version.
+You'll also need to download the dataset to your computer to start.

 - The **explore_harry.ipynb** can be opened and read to see where I *explored my raw data*.
 I made choices in this exploration about what cleaning functions would be needed.